cmihail/slice/README.md

 slice
 =====

+For full functionality, we will upload a virtual machine.
+The link where you can download the virtual machine will be on https://github.com/cmihail/slice/blob/master/README.md .
+Otherwise, use 6. to configure the Webapp and DB.

 0. Run:
   - configure WebApp with TOMCAT and AXIS (see 6.)
   - ant run: starts server and 3 client instances
   - login using user1 (Buyer), user2 (Manufacturer) and user3 (Manufacturer);
     password is not important, but the username must be one of those 3 (they correspond to config files user1.cfg, user2.cfg, user3.cfg)
+  - feel free to add other config files.

 1. Structure:
   - constants: contains global constants